-unopposed, 47 parliament and 43 State seats.112 The results of the election were a thumping victory for the Front.
-It got more than twothirds majority winning 135 seats.
-All the Malays candidates field by UNNO and PAS won'.
-MCA got 19 parliamentary seats (as against 13 in 1969), MIC won all 4 seats it contested: and PPP one of 4 contested seats.113 The opposition got 19 seats (DAP 9, SNAP 9 and Pekamas 1).
-Table D. DAP was only able to retain its pre-1974 position.114
+unopposed, 47 parliament and 43 State seats, 112 The results of the election were a thumping victory for the Front.
+It got more than two-thirds majority winning 135 seats.
+All the Malays candidates field by UMNO and PAS won; MCA got 19 parliamentary seats (as against 13 in 1969), MIC won all 4 seats it contested and PPP one of 4 contested seats, 113 The opposition got 19 seats (DAP 9, SNAP 9 and Pekamas 1) Table 10.
+DAP was only able to retain its pre-1974 position.
+114

 In the state assembly elections in Peninsular Malaysia, the National Front got control over all eleven state assemblies.
-It got a total of 283 seats (with an additional 30 in Sarawak) (UMNO 170, PAS 48, MCA 43, MIC 7 PPP 2 Gerakan 13) In Pahang Perlis and Kelantan it had no opposition while in the other eight states it had a two-thirds majority. in Kedah it had 24 out of 26 seats, in Penang 23 out of 27, in Perak 31 out of 42 in Negri Sembilan 21 out of 24 in Trengganu 27 out of 28 in Selangor 30 out of 33, in Malacca 16 out of 20, and in Johore 31 out of 32.
+It got a total of 283 seats (with an additional 30 in Sarawak) (UMNO 170, PAS 48, MCA 43, MIC 7, PPP 2, Gerakan 13).
+In Pahang, Perlis and Kelantan it had no opposition while in the other eight states it had a two-thirds majority, in Kedah it had 24 out of 26 seats, in Penang 23 out of 27, in Perak 31 out of 42, in Negri Sembilan 21 out of 24, in Trengganu 27 out of 28. in Selangor 30 out of 33, in Malacca 16 out of 20, and in Johore 31 out of 32.
 Amongst the opposition the DAP got 23 seats, Pekemas 1, SNAP 18 and Independents 5.
 In Sarawak SNAP got 18 seats and the Front 30 seats, 115 In the Federal territory, the Front got 2 seats while the opposition got 3 (DAP 2, Pekemas 1).
 Opposition in the state assemblies was practically wiped out with the exception of Perak and Sarawak, where some opposition remained.
 In Perak, the Front faced a reversal where the PPP was more or less wiped out.
 Among those defeated were Party President Datuk Sri S.P.
 Seeniyasagam and Secretary-General Khong Koh Yat, All of them lost to DAP candidates, S.P.
-Seeniyasagam was defeated by a DAP candidate by 10.748 votes 116 The PPP had won support in Perak, from 1959 onwards, as a non-Malay nolitical party vocalizin; non-Malay demands on language and education policies.
-As a member of the National Front it lost its image and hence lost out to the DA 117
+Seenivasagam was defeated by a DAP candidate by 10,748 votes.
+116 The PPP had won support in Perak, from 1959 onwards, as a non-Malay political party vocalizint non-Malay demands on language and education policies.
+As a member of the National Front it lost its image and hence lost out to the DA .117

 Amongst the oppo tion parties in Peninsular Malaysia, only the DAP made a dent.
-It j t maximum support in Perak (4 seats).
-J seat each in Selangor, Negr.
-Sembilan and Malacca, and 2 from the Federal Territory.
-Its support came mainly from urban areas - Kuala Lumpur, Ipoh, Seremban, Malacca and Alor Star.118 The other opposition parties fared badly.
-Party Rakyat and KITA did not get a single seat.
-(Table I), Pekemas won only 1 state seat and 1 parliamentary seat.
-The successful member of parliament was br.
-Tan Chee Khoon who won by a narrow margin of 666 votes.
-The Chairman of the Pekemas, Ahmed Bo.iarama Ites by 8,152 votes to a Front candidate.119
+It ...
+It maximum support in Perak (4 scats), 1 seat each in Selangor, Negn Sembilan and Malacca, and 2 from the Federal Territory, Its support came mainly from urban areas - Kuala Lumpur, 190h, Seremban, Malacca and Alor Star, 118 The other opposition parties fared badly.
+Party Rakyat and KITA did not get a single seat (Table I).
+Pekemas won only 1 state seat and 1 parliamentary seat.
+The successful member of parliament was Dr. Tan Chee Khoon who won by a narrow margin of 666 votes.
+The Chairman of the Pekemas, Ahmed 1906...taxmal roke by 8,152 votes to a Front candidate.
+119